-The trafficking in human beings was internationally defined in 2000, by one of the three United Nations Convention Protocols against Transnational organized crime, the so called Additional Protocol on trafficking in human beings Protocollo addizionale sulla Tratta.
+Trafficking in human beings was internationally defined in 2000, by one of the three United Nations Convention Protocols against Transnational organized crime, The Palermo Protocol and more specifically its additional protocol on trafficking in human beings.

 Article 3 of the Protocol defines trafficking as follows: